Blogs

 wave

-The Nuggets, missing Nikola Jokic (elbow) and Jamal Murray (ankle) for the second game in a row, struggled to keep pace.
-Aaron Gordon's 26 points provided some offensive spark, but the Lakers' defense effectively limited Denver's scoring opportunities.
-The Lakers' impressive 60% shooting in the first three quarters underscored their dominance.
+The Nuggets, missing both Nikola Jokic (elbow injury) and Jamal Murray (ankle injury) for the second game in a row, really struggled to keep up.
+Aaron Gordon did his best, scoring 26 points, but it just wasn’t enough against the Lakers' defense.
+The Lakers were shooting 60% through three quarters – that’s just dominant.

-Key Takeaway 1: The Lakers' balanced scoring is a key to their success, even without LeBron James and Rui Hachimura.
+The Lakers' balanced scoring is a huge factor in their success.
+They’re proving they can win even without LeBron James and Rui Hachimura in the lineup.
+That's reassuring for Lakers fans.

 FAQ